bm2yogi/flaco/_posts/2025-09-11-gracefaithworks.md

 would our faith have any effect?
 > 8 For it is by grace you have been saved, through faith--and this is not from yourselves, it is the gift of God-- 9
 > not by works, so that no one can boast. - Ephesians 2:8-9 NIV

+> 9 He has saved us and called us to a holy life--not because of anything we have done but because of his own purpose
+> and grace.
+This grace was given us in Christ Jesus before the beginning of time, - 2 Timothy 1:9 NIV

+> 5 he saved us, not because of righteous things we had done, but because of his mercy.
+He saved us through the washing
+> of rebirth and renewal by the Holy Spirit, - Titus 3:5 NIV

+### Grace is Invalidated by Works
+> 5 So too, at the present time there is a remnant chosen by grace.
+6 And if by grace, then it cannot be based on
+> works; if it were, grace would no longer be grace. - Romans 11:5-6 NIV

+> 2 If, in fact, Abraham was justified by works, he had something to boast about--but not before God.
+3 What does
+> Scripture say?
+"Abraham believed God, and it was credited to him as righteousness."
+4 Now to the one who works,
+> wages are not credited as a gift but as an obligation.
+5 However, to the one who does not work but trusts God who
+> justifies the ungodly, their faith is credited as righteousness. - Romans 4:2-5 NIV

+If Grace is invalidated by works, can we correctly consider faith to be a "work?"
+How about repentance?
+If faith or repentance is to be considered a work, then they logically must invalidate grace.

 ### Bonus: Are We Saved by Water Baptism?
 > 18 For Christ also suffered once for sins, the righteous for the unrighteous, to bring you to God.
 He was put to